 Their There was some random traffic getting home so that was a little frusterating.

 Guys, you would not want to read this journal… The grammar and spelling are downright brutal.
 And to add insult to injury, the content?
-Yikes… Quite often I’m relaying one-liners about how I could really use a new gray sweater, musings on potty training, or various riffs on “I’m tired.”
+Yikes… Quite often I’m relaying one-liners in my mom’s one line a day journal about how I could really use a new gray sweater, musings on potty training, or various riffs on “I’m tired.”

-One Line a Day Journal Lesson 3: Painful memories matter.
+Mom’s One Line a Day Journal Lesson 3: Painful memories matter